sarkerlab/Website/_pages/covid_sm_data_bundle.md

 title: "COVID-19 Social Media Data Bundle"
 ---

-This page contains resources created by various social media based studies focusing on COVID-19.
+This page contains resources associated with multiple studies (completed and ongoing) focusing on COVID-19.

 Please see the resources associated with each publication.

-This page is currently under construction.
+*This page is currently under construction.*

 ## Publications